 4. Give it a name, export and then transfer the file to Unity.

-5. Select the model and go to the materials tab in the inspector.
+1. Select the model and in the inspector go to the materials tab.
 Click on the “Extract Textures” option and choose the destination folder.
-This will extract the textures from the FBX file and in my case they are applied automatically.
+This will extract the textures from the FBX file and in my case they are applied automatically, but if it’s not your case you can create a new material in Unity, assign those textures and replace that material in your 3D model.

 Detailed process for exporting model with textures from Blender to Unity